-Prior to Week 13, Interstate travel crashes dropped off as much or more than either fatal crashes or total crashes, which probably indicates that fewer longer trips are being taken early in the COVID period.
-After wee 13, it rose above the All Crash line and has stayed slightly above it since then, with the exception of the most current week.
+Prior to Week 13, Interstate travel (red line) crashes dropped off as much or more than either fatal crashes or total crashes, which probably indicates that fewer longer trips were being taken early in the COVID period.
+After week 13, it has been quite consistent with the All Crash.

-On the other hand, aggressive driving rose after Week 5, and it has stayed well above the expected All Crash level as well as its pre-COVID level until Week 25 and the most current week.
-Aggressive Driving remains highly correlated with fatal crashes, while Interstate crashes are highly correlated with All crashes during the COVID period.
+On the other hand, the Aggressive Driving proportion rose after Week 5, and it has stayed well above the expected All Crash level as well as its pre-COVID level until the most current week.
+Aggressive Driving is highly correlated with fatal crashes, while Interstate crashes are highly correlated with All crashes during the COVID period.